ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ```
 QXTRM: [Information] QxtrmInterface::readWithRetry Retrying Null pointer
 ```
 means the control program cannot connect to the DAE.
 It may be the static ARP addresses have disappeared, or the DAE is switched off, or the DAE has locked up.

+### Histograms Show as Disconnected when DAE otherwise appears to be working

+Sometimes, the four histograms on the DAE display do not show a plot and stay disconnected.
+Data is however correctly being read from the DAE and saved to file without problems.
+This may occur if the DAE hardware has previously been disconnected or switched off and the ICP has recovered its connection to the DAE apparently successfully.

+The DAE histogram display comes via a different route and does not recover the same way as the data acquisition does.
+The solutions is to restart the DAE IOC (instructions above).